-Select Semi-manual from the Reduce ghosting artifacts preprocessing options to access the Selective deghosting tool.
+Select With selective deghosting tool from the Remove ghosts preprocessing options to access the Selective Deghosting tool.
 To use the Selective Deghosting tool, click and drag the mouse to draw a line around the region that requires deghosting.
 Ensure the selection is a fully closed loop with a dashed line.